Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/management-account/bastion/README.md

 ## Deployment Steps

 1. Change directory to the `bastion` folder
+2. If you are running this directory for the first time, comment out the S3 backend in `tstate.tf`
+  - From in front of `backend "s3"` to the bracket associated with the end of the code block

-2. Run `terraform init` to download modules and create initial local state file.
+3. Run `terraform init` to download modules and create initial local state file.

-3. Populate `vars.tfvars`
+4. Populate `vars.tfvars`

-4. Run `terraform plan -var-file vars.tfvars` to ensure no errors and validate plan is deploying expected resources.
+5. Run `terraform plan -var-file vars.tfvars` to ensure no errors and validate plan is deploying expected resources.

-5. Run `terraform apply -var-file vars.tfvars` to deploy infrastructure.
+6. Run `terraform apply -var-file vars.tfvars` to deploy infrastructure.

 ## Example Deployment